When a loved one passes away

 Social media sites have different policies on closing the account of a loved one.
 In some cases, you may be able to turn your loved one's page into a memorial.
 Online platforms enforce their own rules on who can or can't access a deceased person's accounts.
 If you have questions about this, you may want to contact the customer service areas from platforms such as Facebook, Instagram and Twitter to learn their policies.

 Also consider other types of online accounts, such as financial (PayPal, bill-paying), virtual property (air miles, "points" for hotel bookings), business (eBay, Amazon, Etsy), email (Gmail, Outlook, Yahoo), online storage (Google Drive, iCloud, Dropbox) and applications (Netflix, Kindle, Apple).
+If your loved one named a digital executor in their will, that executor may be able to take additional actions, depending on the subscription site's or social media site's specific policies.

 For additional information on steps you may consider taking after the death of a loved one, contact your Edward Jones financial advisor for a copy of the Steps to Take When a Loved One Passes brochure.